 If you’re driving from Växjö, we can recommend Toftastrand Konditori, which has a drive in where you can pick up masterfully made baked goods or picnic sandwiches on your way to Åsnen!
 Open all year round.

 Elisabeths Trädgård Restaurang & Café at Huseby Bruk offers local delicacies, often based on seasonal ingredients from the kitchen garden.
 Home-baked goods, sandwiches and lunches are available to eat in or take away!
 Season opening in Easter.

 In Grimslöv, just north of Agnäs, you’ll find Grimslövs Wärdshus, which serves a well-cooked meal of the day, and Farmors Gårdsbod, which sells homemade chocolate creams, ice cream flavoured with berries from the farm and green and other local produce to take with you.
 Open all year round.

 Vrankunge Trädgård serves both food and coffee, and is just a stone’s throw from Agnäs.
 Flowers, local produce and, not least, hearty home-baked goods, sandwiches and Småland coffee are available.

-In Torne you’ll find Torne Lanthandel, where you can have a cup of coffee, buy ice cream or stock up on supplies for your rucksack.
-The shop stocks lots of local produce!
+In Torne you’ll find Torne Lanthandel, where you can buy a cup of coffee, ice cream or stock up on supplies for your rucksack.
 Open all year round.